-- fabrication of signs and symptoms.
-This may include fabrication of past medical history - fabrication of signs and symptoms and falsification of hospital charts and records, and specimens of bodily fluids.
-This may also include falsification of letters and documents - induction of illness by a variety of means.
+fabrication of signs and symptoms.
+This may include fabrication of past medical history;

+- fabrication of signs and symptoms and falsification of hospital charts and records, and - specimens of bodily fluids.
+This may also include falsification of letters and documents; - induction of illness by a variety of means.

-If we are concerned that a child may be suffering from fabricated or induced illness, we will inform children's social care.
+If we are concerned that a child may be suffering from fabricated or induced illness, we will follow the HIPS protocol and inform children's social care.